 2D-XRD, or two-dimensional X-ray diffraction, is a powerful analytical technique used to study the atomic and molecular structure of crystalline materials at the nanoscale.
 It provides detailed ...

-Definition: X-Ray Diffraction (XRD) is a powerful analytical technique used to characterize the atomic and molecular structure of a crystal.
-By measuring the angles and intensities of diffracted beams ...
+What is X-Ray Crystallography?
+X-ray crystallography is a powerful analytical technique used to determine the atomic and molecular structure of crystalline materials.
+It involves directing a beam of X ...

 The Materials Research X-Ray Diffraction (XRD) Facility at the University of Colorado Boulder provides cutting-edge capabilities for probing the structures of materials such as polymers, biological ...